-AEL has been focused on growing the PI book as rates have hardened considerably in the last 24 months, , albeit paying appropriate attention to the conduct risk associated with the SME client base.
-AEL has continued to improve the renewal book through underwriting and risk selection.
-Profitability in one sub-segment of this line of business, the solicitors' book, was impacted by an increase in buyer funded development claims.
 The issues related to these claims are not prevalent in the remainder of AEL's other business in this class.
+AEL has been focused on growing the PI book as rates have hardened considerably in the last year presenting opportunities, albeit paying appropriate attention to the conduct risk associated with the SME client base.
+The Company has continued to improve the renewal book through underwriting and risk selection.